antaresproject/docs/docs/core_modules/logger.md

 [TOC]

 Logger is a component responsible for gathering the logs coming from different parts of the system.
-Logger renders available the following types of logs:
+It provides activity logger for monitoring users and processes which application taking while work.
+It logs the activity priority level and class, the remote user identifier (if logged), its computer details and many more.
+In additional there is application's error logger and request logger to collect data about the state of the system.

 ## Activity Logs